 The daisy is associated to the Eostre or Ostara the goddess of spring in Germanic mythology.
 Her name derives from the month of April which translates to “Eostremonath.”

 Birth flower of Cancer, Taurus and Libra

 As per alchemy and astrology the daisy flower is both under the dominion of the planet Venus and the sign of Cancer.

 In Anglo-Saxon myth Ostara is the goddess of moon, fertility and spring, she was the personification of rebirth after months of European barren winter.

 The goddess Ostara having links to the moon therefore reinforces the flower’s connection to the sign of Cancer which its ruler is the moon.

 Furthermore, the qualities of the goddess Ostara is very close to that of the Sumerian/Babylonian goddess Ishtar/Astre.
 And this close connection associates her also with the planet Venus.
-Both signs Taurus and Libra are under the dominion of the planet Venus and hence it will also make a perfect gifts for those zodiac signs too.
+Both signs Taurus and Libra are under the dominion of the planet Venus and hence it is a birth flower for those zodiac signs too.